The Real Reason Aluminum Foil Has a Shiny and a Dull Side

 But pay attention if you are using non-stick foil; in that case, there is a difference between the two sides.
 Since the non-stick coating is only applied to one side, you’ll want to use the dull side.
 Side note: There will be a label that designates the “non-stick side” in case you forget.

-Next, check out these clever aluminum foil hacks you’ll wish you knew sooner.
+Next, check out 40 clever aluminum foil hacks you’ll wish you knew sooner.